CamdenBibro/claim-assist/README.md

    The system is decomposed into specialized “agents”:
 	 - **Router**: decides between heuristic pricing vs. LLM research
 	 - **Classifier**: categorizes item complexity using Haiku 4.5
-	 - **Researcher**: calls Sonnet 4.5 with a web-search tool to query eBay & Facebook Marketplace
+	 - **Researcher**: calls Sonnet or Haiku with a web-search tool to query eBay & Facebook Marketplace
 	 - **Validator**: applies insurance-specific business rules to decide final recommendation and human review flags

 2. **Tool Use / Function Calling**